1

 Covered Services

-Immunizations for all Health First Colorado members are a benefit when recommended by the ACIP.
-This includes COVID-19 vaccines approved through an Emergency Use Authorization (EUA).
+Immunizations for all Health First Colorado members are a benefit when recommended by the Advisory Committee on Immunization Practices (ACIP).
+This includes vaccines approved through an Emergency Use Authorization (EUA).

 Health First Colorado members under 19 years of age are eligible to receive all immunizations available from the federal Vaccines for Children (VFC) Program at VFC-enrolled provider offices, as well as any other vaccine distributed by the federal government, at no cost, to Health First Colorado providers.
 Effective September 11, 2023, COVID-19 vaccines are included in the VFC Program.